vvmspace/kurwasignal/README.md

-# KurwaSignal - Use OneSignal API via PHP.
+# KurwaSignal - Use OneSignal API via PHP and Laravel 5.5

 Example of OneSignal Push notifications API on Laravel 5.5 or something else.
 You can just use KurwaSender PHP class.